Ferosima/Ferosima/README.md

 Web and Mobile Developer
 ------------------------

-I have been a React and React Native developer for 3+ years.
+I have been a React and React Native developer for 4+ years.
 I like to learn new things in mobile and web development

-* 🌍  I'm based in Kherson, Ukraine
+* 🌍  I'm from in Kherson, Ukraine
-* ✉️  You can contact me at [gusachenko02@gmail.com](mailto:gusachenko02@gmail.com)
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills